 - Would a duty holder discharge their obligations in regard to supervision if they followed Royal Life Saving Australia Guideline Aquatic Supervision - For safe pool operations?

 The RSLA guideline can be referenced as evidence of the industry standard and used as guidance by pool operators in a similar manner to the Regulator referring people to Safe Work Australia material or Australian Standards for guidance.
-If the duty holder has complied with the guideline (as an example of the best practice industry standard for managing risks associated with pool supervision) then it may be sufficient to comply with their duties under the relevant legislation (i.e. the Safety in Recreational Water Activities Act 2011 or the Work Health and Safety Act 2011), however, all circumstances which relate to what is reasonably practicable must also be considered.
+If the duty holder has complied with the guideline (as an example of the best practice industry standard for managing risks associated with pool supervision) then it may be sufficient to comply with their duties under the relevant legislation the WHS Act, however, all circumstances which relate to what is reasonably practicable must also be considered.